What is a Private Cloud?

 There are three general cloud deployment models: public, private, and hybrid.

-A public cloud is delivered through an independent, third-party vendor.
+On the opposite end of spectrum, a public cloud is delivered through an independent, third-party vendor.
 Most popularly, Amazon Web Services (AWS) and Microsoft Azure dominate the market for public cloud.
 Companies like these maintain compute resources that their customers can utilize when needed.
 Businesses who use the public cloud share these resources.
 This is commonly referred to as a “multi-tenant” environment.

 Many businesses have realized the benefits of both public and private clouds, and have thus moved on to adopt a hybrid cloud model.
 In this architecture, a private cloud connects with a public cloud, letting businesses run workloads in both worlds.
 Commonly, the business will primarily use their private cloud environment, and then “burst” into the public cloud when needed.
 For a hybrid cloud model to work, there must be a high level of compatibility between the software that runs the clouds and the services used in both.